The Last Resort for People Who Can't Stick to Exercise - A Scientific Approach to Quitting Quitting

 4. Social Commitment

 Continuing with someone else dramatically increases adherence compared to going it alone.
 Running partners, group gym classes, sharing records on social media.
-According to a survey by the American College of Sports Medicine, the six-month continuation rate for people with an exercise partner was roughly double that of those exercising alone.
+Surveys show the six-month continuation rate for people with an exercise partner is roughly double that of those exercising alone.
+Social commitment works because even on days when "for my own sake" isn't enough to get moving, the psychology of "honoring a promise to someone" kicks in.